guglxni/fedzk/README.md

 |----------------|------------------|--------------|---------------|
 | CPU (8 cores)  | 0.5s             | 0.1s         | 10.2s         |
 | GPU (RTX 3080) | 0.1s             | 0.0s         | 2.5s          |

+> **Note**: Benchmarks use real zero-knowledge proofs when the ZK infrastructure is available, otherwise they fall back to a realistic simulation that accurately models the computational complexity of proof generation and verification.
+Run `./fedzk/scripts/setup_zk.sh` to set up the ZK environment for real proof benchmarks.

 Benchmark methodology: Measurements taken on CIFAR-10 dataset with a CNN model containing approximately 5M parameters.
 Batch size of 32 was used for all experiments.